Todd Packer (The Office): Production

 This episode was written by Amelie Gillette, her first writing credit of the series.
 She was a writer for The A.V.
 Club before being hired for The Office.
 The episode was directed by longtime series director Randall Einhorn, and was his second credit for the season after "The Sting".
-The cold open, which featured Jim and Dwight arguing about canned foods, was actually filmed for the previous season and is featured in the blooper reel on the sixth season DVD and Blu-ray sets.
+The cold open, which featured Dwight eating canned foods from his survival shelter while his co-workers ridicule him, was actually filmed for the previous season and is featured in the blooper reel on the sixth season DVD and Blu-ray sets.

-The Season Seven DVD contains a number of deleted scenes from this episode.
-The cut scenes include a sequence of Erin being excited after receiving her new computer, Michael expressing his desire for Holly and Packer to become friends, Packer telling Holly that Scranton is his hometown, Kevin hinting that he would like some of Dwight's leftover pizza, Andy telling Pam about his high school "backseat" adventures, Michael and Holly arguing about Packer, and Jim trying to not let Dwight move back into his old desk.
+The Season Seven DVD contains four deleted scenes from this episode: Michael and Packer enter the office while Michael expresses his desire for Holly to agree to hiring Packer, Packer explains his weariness with life as a traveling salesman in a talking head, Michael and Holly argue about Packer, and Jim tries to convince Michael to leave Dwight's old desk empty following Packer's departure.
+Also included is footage cut from the scenes where Erin receives her new computer, Holly interviews Packer, Packer insults Kevin, and Andy and Pam make his new computer look used.